ChrisRimondi/MapOSCAL/_posts/2025-07-21-lessons-learned-1.md

 ```
 "file": "/etc/service.conf",
-"enable\_tls": "true"
+"enable_tls": "true"
 ```

 The problem?
-Many times these values were entirely hallucinated—convincing, plausible, but totally made up.
+Many times these values were entirely hallucinated; they were convincing, plausible, but totally made up.

 To fix this, we shifted strategies.
 Rather than asking the model to invent configuration values, we manually parsed the project directory to find files with known configuration extensions (like `.conf`, `.yaml`, etc.) and patterns (e.g., use of `os.getenv`, `configparser`, or `dotenv`).
 Then, we limited the model’s context and responses strictly to the actual values found.